TransientEnigma/auth-next/README.md

-I worked through and coded along with the author of an online course on YouTube called Complete Nextjs fullstack Authentication by Hitesh Choudhary.
+After Completing the course Nextjs fullstack Authentication by Hitesh Choudhary.
-I then added to this project by adding Security Headers, installing Jest and adding Tests.
+I then added Security Headers, refactored code, installed Jest and created Tests.

 Here are some of the topics I covered in the course:
 1. Introduction and File Structure for Front End: